Suzy Miller: Public Speaker & Campaigner

 It’s An Extended Family

 Suzy Miller is the UK’s unique ‘Alternative Divorce Guide’, A Divorce Strategist, Public Speaker and Trainer, featured on Radio 4 Women’s Hour, the Daily Mail and C5’s The Vanessa Show.

 Suzy has collaborated with the Ministry Of Justice in helping to promote Dispute Resolution and educate couples on how to have a more peaceful divorce.
 She is the creator of the UK’s first Divorce Fair and campaigns for better ways to divorce.

-You don’t need to see ‘a broken family’: You can help your friends, family and colleagues to have an ‘extended’ family instead.
+You don’t need to see family as ‘broken’: You can help your friends, family and colleagues to evolve into an ‘extended’ family instead.

 I am writing to thank you for the talk you gave last week.
 It was in turn funny, poignant and thought provoking.

 It took great courage to share your story so openly and allow yourself to be vulnerable.
 Your talk quite literally gave me goose bumps.

 Thank you for showing us an alternative way to approach divorce.
 It is greatly needed in the world.

 Wellbeing Women’s Business Networking Group Sevenoaks April 2018

 She Created Her Life Event Shoreditch April 2018